thomascong121/SocialDistance/README.md

 [Watch the demo video](https://www.youtube.com/watch?v=1s46BJJj6rw&t=5s)

 # Dataset
 We use the video clip collected from [OXFORD TOWN CENTRE](https://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/project.html) dataset and made the above demo video.

+We trained our detectors using data from [Caltech](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/).
+Moreover, we tested our model on [OXFORD TOWN CENTRE](https://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/project.html), [CUHK Square](https://www.ee.cuhk.edu.hk/~xgwang/CUHK_square.html) and [Mall](http://personal.ie.cuhk.edu.hk/~ccloy/downloads_mall_dataset.html)

 # Supported Models
 We have tested our model using Faster-RCNN, CenterNet, YOLO-v3 and SSD.
 Based on the performance of each model, we have chosen YOLO-v3 as our default model